-Prices were the same the following summer; the 1950 menu below includes a new dinner for $1.25—Southern fried chicken served with popovers, honey, and cole slaw.
-Although the park was situated in the scenic Orange-Belt ridge of central Florida, it exclusively served Donald Duck brand orange juice made from concentrate.
-The canned product was made by a local cooperative (and Disney licensee since 1941) that processed boxcars of fresh citrus fruit each day at nearby Lake Wales.
+Prices were the same in the summer of 1950, as shown by the menu below that includes a new dinner for $1.25—Southern fried chicken served with popovers, honey, and coleslaw.
+Although the park was situated in the scenic Orange-Belt ridge of central Florida, it only served Donald Duck brand orange juice made from concentrate.
+The canned juice was produced by a local cooperative (and Disney licensee since 1941) that processed boxcars of fresh citrus fruit every day at nearby Lake Wales.

-Beginning in 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs.
+In 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs.
 The higher prices are reflected on the menu below.
 Driven by memories of shortages during World War II, consumers went on a spending spree when the Korean War broke out in June 1950, sparking eight months of soaring inflation.
-However, when the feared shortages never materialized, spending fell off sharply.
-The reduction in consumer demand in early 1951 was so dramatic that it had a deflationary effect, counterbalancing the influence of increased military spending.
+However, when the feared shortages failed to materialize, consumer spending fell off sharply.
+The reduction in demand was so dramatic that it had a deflationary effect, counterbalancing the increase in military spending.

 Economic statistics show that consumer prices increased 10% between 1950 and 1951, and that food prices went up even faster.
 At Cypress Gardens, the price of a fried chicken dinner rose to $1.85, a whopping 48% increase over the previous year, well above the official rate of inflation.
-Since per capita income then averaged about $3,000 per year, tourists felt the sting of the higher prices just as they do today when food prices rise faster than wages.2 (Modern economists ignore the costs of food and energy when calculating the core Consumer Price Index, deeming them too volatile for inclusion.)
+Since per capita income then averaged about $3,000 per year, tourists felt the sting of the higher prices just as they do today when food prices rise faster than wages.2 (Economists now ignore the costs of food and energy when calculating the core Consumer Price Index, deeming these indicators too volatile for inclusion.)

-Ironically, the Donald Duck brand that Cypress Gardens promoted in 1950 was an unwitting reference to a future competitor.
-Five years before the first Disneyland opened in California, it was impossible to imagine that the cartoonists who created the irascible duck would become a powerhouse in the theme park industry.
-In 1971, the self-contained resort named Disney World opened in Orlando, a center-state rival that slowly eased Cypress Gardens out of business.
+By promoting the Donald Duck brand in 1950, Cypress Gardens was unwittingly helping its future competitor.
+However, five years before the first Disneyland opened in California, it was impossible to imagine that the cartoonists who created the irascible duck would become a powerhouse in the theme park industry.
+In 1971, the self-contained resort called Disney World opened in Orlando, a center-state rival that would slowly ease Cypress Gardens out of business.